Become a Citizen of the World

 Study abroad

 Few college graduates have had an international experience.
 Gaining one helps you stand out when you apply to graduate school or enter the workforce.
 Nazareth's short-term and long-term study abroad programs through our Center for International Education span the globe, allowing you to immerse yourself in another language and culture and enhance your confidence and independence.
 You can even participate in a professional internship abroad.
-If you want to study in a location where there isn't an established program, we'll work with you to make it possible.
+If you want to study where there isn't an established program, we'll work with you to make it possible.
 And don't worry, you can take your federal aid and scholarships with you.
 Nazareth also supports students seeking competitive Benjamin A. Gilman International Scholarships.

 Study abroad »